ibexa/documentation-user/docs/content_management/publish_instantly.md

 # Publish content instantly

-When you publish a Content item, it is given a Location ID and placed in the Content tree.
+When you publish a Content item, it is given a Location ID and placed in the Content Tree.
 After you click **Publish**, the Content item is validated and if any of the required Fields are not configured, you see a notification.
 Once the Content item passes the validation, it is immediately available to the visitor.